 35. Duckett, S., Capital Decision-making.
 The need to change a building block of healthcare., in Capital Charging in the Health Sector- Asset or Liability?
 1995, Commonwealth Department of Human Services and Health: Sydney. p.
 5-8.

 36. Hellowell, M., Vecchi, V., An evaluation of the Projected returns to investors on 10 PFI projects commissioned by the NHS. .
 Financial Accountability and Management, , 2012.
 28(1): p.
 77-100.

 37. Productivity Commission, Private and Public Hospitals Productivity Commission Discussion Draft 2009: Canberra. p.
 261.

-Sharing research about health facility design with industry colleagues was one of the main reasons that the Australian Health Design Council (AHDC) was set up in 2012 by Jane Carthey and others.
+Sharing research about health facility design with industry colleagues was one of the main reasons that the Australian Health Design Council (AHDC) was set up in 2012 by Editor Jane Carthey and colleagues.
 AHDC now has a well-established program of regular events for our members sharing health design innovations, evidence and experience.
 So it’s now time for us to go further in delivering value to our members.
-We invite you to view this blog regularly, and to contribute your experience and expertise wherever and whenever you can from time to time.
+We invite you to view this blog regularly, and to contribute your experience and expertise wherever and whenever you can.
 This is a new and exciting journey for the AHDC and we invite you to join us on it.

 From Admission to Discharge: Designing Biophilic, Salutogenic and Eudemonic Hospital Spaces in a Post-pandemic World